 The worst thing that can happen while traveling abroad is getting sick.
 Every year, it seems a new virus is emerging, and since 2016, we are ‘blessed’ with the Zika Virus.
 This nasty virus is spreading to remote and gorgeous Caribbean islands.

-The Centers for Disease Control and Prevention keeps an up to date list of All Countries and Territories with Active Zika Virus Transmission, that is now dangerous to visit, especially for pregnant women.
+The Centers for Disease Control and Prevention (CDC) keeps an up to date list of All Countries and Territories with Active Zika Virus Transmission, that are still dangerous to visit, especially for pregnant women.

 As stated by the CDC, “because Zika infection during pregnancy can cause severe birth defects, pregnant women should not travel to the areas below.
 Partners of pregnant women and couples considering pregnancy should know the risks to pregnancy and take prevention steps.
 All travelers should strictly follow steps to prevent mosquito bites and prevent sexual transmission during and after the trip.”

 Looking at a map, it looks like there are no countries risk-free in the Caribbean.
 But rest assured: there’s still some safe paradise islands in the Caribbean Sea and Region.

 Discover the last Zika free Caribbean islands and destinations, and don’t forget to download the infographic at the end of this article!

 Zika Free Caribbean Islands and Destinations